 Installing File Transfer Protocol (FTP) on Ubuntu is a common task that allows you to use FTP for moving files between computers.
 FTP works on the client-server model.
-The server component is the FTP Daemon which is always listening for FTP requests on the assinged port (port 21 by default).
+The server component is the FTP Daemon, which always listens for FTP requests on the assigned port (port 21 by default).

 sudo apt install vsftpd

 Enable Uploading via FTP

 By default, FTP users can download files but cannot upload via FTP.
 To allow users to upload files, edit the file /etc/vsftpd.conf:

 Now, when users log in using FTP, they will start in their home directory (e.g. /home/username) and they can download and upload files to this directory, as well as create and delete directories.